Jamal Adams on Pete Carroll’s statement: ‘He has our back, I have his back’

 Which, to Adams, made it even more meaningful.

 “I thought that was really very powerful coming from him to me and him having the trust for me to start it off, you know with so many high-caliber guys here (like) Russ (Russell Wilson), Bobby (Wagner), K.J.
 (Wright),” Adams said.
-“So I didn’t take that lightly, man and I think I set the tone.
+“So I didn’t take that lightly, man, and I think I set the tone.
 I think we had a great talk.
 And we’re going to continue to educate and continue to learn.”

 The Seahawks called off practice not only for the tangible reason of giving players time to get registered, but also to continue drawing attention to police mistreatment of Black Americans and other social-justice issues.